 As a young colt, Man o’ War was a hard nut to crack.
 Extremely unruly and wild, its took his trainer Louis Feustel weeks to get him tamed; Man o’ War’s aggression was also accredited to his grand sire Belmont Stakes winner, Hastings whose racing aggression was considered legendary.
 Sire Fair Play and dam Mahubah by U.K. Triple Crown winner, Rock Sand.

 What followed was another array of race victories, Youthful Stakes at 5 ½ furlongs leaving On Watch 2 ½ lengths trailing behind heading himself to victory and then the 5 furlongs long Hudson Stakes with a total weight of 130 pounds, rarely carried by any two year old also heading to in invincible victory by 1 ½ lengths.
+The Fair Play colt was never turning back now.
+It was not more than a month that Man o’ War was heading towards his fifth career start, the Tremont Stakes.
+The distance of 6 furlongs didn’t seem much of a hurdle after acclimatization to 130 pounds of weight.
+Man o’ War defeated Ralco relentlessly by a length stamping his superiority over every other racer known.

 Man o’ War’s first and his only defeat soon followed after the two winning performances when he faltered at the start leaving him trailing behind a major pack.
 Race lead Upset beat the initially stranded Man o’ War now heading recklessly for the wire by only half a length.
 This defeat was Man o’ War’s last.